intervade/trident-walkthrough/aquila.md

 Although basic, can get most jobs done!
 However, it will be a little slower.

 ### Basics
 The motion system works in the same XYZ plane, with the E axis for extrusion.
+It's referred to in the general guide as an i3/Mendel style.
 In a similar manner to the trident, the X and Y are moved by toothed belts, and the Z is moved by a leadscrew.
 The filament is pushed by a gear.
 The X carriage is the hotend assembly on the horizontal rail.
 The Y carriage is the heated bed that moves back and forth.
 The Z axis is the X gantry moving up and down.

 ### Motion